-- a survey of people with disability and their families and carers; feedback from service providers; - a number of community based consultations and processes from early 2015 through to 2017, with more than 350 responses received both face to face and via surveys - Open Access Forums, including a Regional Forum, to provide comment on the DIAP's four focus areas and an opportunity to share views on local barriers to access and inclusion.
+- a survey of people with disability and their families and carers, along with feedback from service providers - a number of community based consultations and processes from early 2015 through to 2017, with more than 350 responses received from face to face and online surveys - Open Access Forums, including a Regional Forum, to provide comment on the Disability Inclusion Action Plan (DIAP) four focus areas and an opportunity to share views on local barriers to access and inclusion.

-Strategies and actions: Draft strategies and actions were developed by Council staff based on what the community stated was important.
+Strategies and actions: Draft strategies and actions were developed based on what the community stated was important.

-Checking in: The public exhibition of the draft DIAP provided an opportunity to re connect with those who attended the forums, completed surveys and service providers to check the draft document.
+Checking in: The public exhibition of the draft DIAP provided an opportunity to reconnect with those who attended the forums, completed surveys, and with service providers to check the draft document.

-Endorsement/ adoption: The draft DIAP was placed on public exhibition and community feedback has been incorporated into this document.
+Endorsement/adoption: The draft DIAP was placed on public exhibition and community feedback has been incorporated into this document.

-Lodgement: The adopted Plan will be lodged with the Disability Council of NSW by 1 July 2017.
+Lodgement: The adopted plan will be lodged with the Disability Council of NSW by 1 July 2017.